CCExtractor/PyBud/README.md

                         The function in the Python file you wish to debug, along with the arguments you wish to pass.
                         Defaults to the main function if argument not used.
 EXAMPLE: '--function test 2 4' will call 'test(2,4)'.
-  -v, --video           Generate a video rendering for the PyBud debug steps of the program flow.
   -o FILE, --output FILE
-                        Optional: Path to write the json log file.
+                        Optional: Path to write the json log file to.
 Defaults to output.pybud if argument not used.
+  -v [FILE], --video [FILE]
+                        Generate a video rendering for the PyBud debug steps of the program flow.
+Optional: provide a filepath to output to, defaults to output.mp4.

 Parsing and Analysis:
-  Parse a PyBud JSON output and display to console in human-readable form.
+  Parse a PyBud JSON output and display in human-readable form.

   -p [FILE], --parse [FILE]
                         Path to the json log you wish to parse into human-readable form.
 Defaults to output.pybud if a file is not specified.
-  -t, --test            Test PyBud on a suite of sorting, searching, and similar algorithms.
-Outputs a PyBud JSON for
-                        each function in the 'test/test_logs' package.
+  -v [FILE], --video [FILE]
+                        Generate a video rendering for the PyBud debug steps of the program flow.
+Optional: provide a filepath to output to, defaults to output.mp4.
 ```

 ## Contributing